 It's important to recognise that marking and registration isn't 100% criminal-proof.
-The more tenacious bike thieves out there may still be able to shave or file off the serial number.
+Some bike thieves will still shave or file off the serial number.
 However, visibly seeing that your bike is both registered and traceable will certainly make it less appealing to them.

-Of all the bikes that are stolen each year, only a small number are returned to their rightful owners.
-This is partly due to a lack of details about the bikes themselves.
+Of all the bikes stolen each year, only a small number are returned to their rightful owners.
+This is partly due to a lack of detail about the bikes themselves.